networknt/light-doc/content/tutorial/eventuate/getting-started/_index.md

 ```
 192.XXX.XXX.XXX
 Or
-10.XXX.XXX.XXX and copy it to the clipboard.
+10.XXX.XXX.XXX
 ```

+Once you get the IP address, copy it to the clipboard.
 The next step is to export it to an environment variable DOCKER_HOST_IP.

 ```
 export DOCKER_HOST_IP=198.168.1.120
 ```

+Now you can start eventuate docker-compose from the same terminal you export the DOCKER_HOST_IP.

 ##### Automatically export DOCKER_HOST_IP on Mac

 The above approach is the most reliable way to get the right IP address, and on my Mac Book Pro, it is the only way as the computer name is not mapped to a real IP address somehow.

 The above approach works until you reboot your computer.
 If you want to setup a static IP for your Mac, then you can follow this [Mac Permanent IP] to set it up.
+It ensures that you can start the eventuate docker-compose at any terminal and you don't need to restart it when you move from one WIFI hotspot to another WIFI hotspot.

 ##### Automatically export DOCKER_HOST_IP on Linux Desktop